Posted on Leave a comment

-In many cases, eating disorder behaviors are a sort of secondary condition that lies on top of other disorders.
-For example, the foundation may be Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Syndrome (PTSD), and/or Autism Spectrum Disorder (ASD).
+In many cases, eating disorder behaviors are a sort of secondary condition that lies on top of disorders like ADHD, OCD, PTSD, and/or autism.

-As a parent who has a child with an eating disorder, it’s important for you to understand that it’s very possible that your child’s disorder goes much deeper than food, eating, and weight, and includes an underlying condition.
+As a parent who has a child with an eating disorder, you need to understand that it’s possible your child’s disorder goes much deeper than food, eating, and weight, and includes an underlying condition.
+If you know your child has an eating disorder alongside something like autism or ADHD, ask their treatment team specifically how they are addressing eating behaviors within the context of treating the other condition.ย They should have a strong answer for you, as these conditions can’t be treated in isolation!

 Obsessive Compulsive Disorder